annietma/get-server-status/README.md

 ### server: app/server/redis.ts

-- The server keeps track of the times currently active jobs were initialized and their randomly generated durations.
+- The redis server keeps track of the times currently active jobs were initialized and their randomly generated durations.
 - It also keeps track of how many requests each user (IP address) has made in the past minute.

 ### client library: app/lib/clientLibrary.ts